The ultimate guide to remote and hybrid work (Last updated August 2022)

 15 remote team building activities and games

-When you’re managing a virtual team, team building is a challenge—but it is far from impossible even if your team is distributed across multiple time zones, especially with video calls and virtual team building activities.
+When you’re managing a hybrid team, team building is a challenge—but it is far from impossible even if your team is distributed across multiple time zones, especially with video calls and virtual team building activities.
 Whether you're playing a game that helps you bring your remote team together or exchanging funny photos of your dog on your Slack channel, it’s important to ensure that your team has an outlet where remote employees can be vulnerable and socialize outside the context of work.
 As a distributed company ourselves, we’ve learned a few tricks to keep our teams connected.
 Remote team building games can be a fun way to refine goals and dissolve monotony in meetings.
 Here are our favorite ice breaker games and trust-building activities to try with your employees for some good team bonding.

 1. Rock paper scissors tournament